-Finance costs net of interest capitalised were approximate RMB98.6 million in 2018, compared with approximate RMB40.1 million in 2017, representing an increase of 146.0%.
+Finance costs net of interest capitalised were approximately RMB127.1 million in 2019, compared with approximately RMB98.6 million in 2018, representing an increase of 28.9%.
+The increase was mainly due to increase in bank borrowings.

 Income Tax Expenses